-- The camera direction: the most important factor, which decided about viability the observation.
-Usually, the Moon watching were conducted when Moon was seen in the camera.
+- The camera direction: the most important factor, which decided the viability of the observation.
+Usually, Moon watching was conducted when Moon was seen in the camera.

 - Terrain features: the best were places located onshore.
 The sea surface reflects moonlight perfectly.
 I was able to see the eclipse progress then.